CitizenScienceCenter/csz-pybossa-database/README.md

 Starting postgres ... done
 Starting pgadmin ... done
 ```
-Please note: in case the database initalisation process should be repeated the [pgdata](pgdata) dir has to be deleted first.
+Please note: in case the database initialization process should be repeated the [pgdata](pgdata) dir has to be deleted first.
 The init-user-db.sh script is only executed if there exists no database already in pgdata!

 ## Add postgres database to pgAdmin
 After logging in with your credentials of the .env file, you can add your database to pgAdmin.